Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 With handicaps now going up to fifty-four, this could start to get a bit messy!

-Each player gets a length of string the same number of feet as their handicap.
+Everyone gets a length of string the same number of feet as their handicap.
 During the round, if they need to move the ball out of a hazard or from a bad lie they cut off a length of string matching the distance they want to move the ball.
 Every birdie gets you an extra foot of string back.
 Don’t forget the scissors!

 The only difference between a Texas scramble and a scramble is that each player must contribute a minimum number of tee shots during the round.
 This is more likely to be the format used in a club competition or possibly on a society day.